GSA/piv-guides/_devconfig/ssh.md

   * Use SSH from your Windows, Linux, or Mac computer
   * Configure a UNIX-like server

-Select from these sections for your OS:
+For the steps needed to authenticate your PIV/CAC and use SSH, click on the link for your OS:

   * [SSH using Windows](#ssh-using-windows)
   * [SSH using Linux](#ssh-using-linux)
   * [SSH using Mac OS X](#ssh-using-mac-os-x)

+For the steps needed to configure a UNIX-like server, click on this link:

   * [Configure a UNIX-like server](#configure-a-unix-like-server)

 ## Before You Get Started&mdash;Additional Information about PIV/CAC Authentication

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.

 ## Using PIV/CAC and SSH for Remote Access from a Windows Workstation